ImVijayKumar/Weather-App/README.md

 ```

 ## Future Enhancements
-- 🌎 Add support for multiple languages
+- Add support for multiple languages
-- 📊 Include a 7-day weather forecast
+- Include a 7-day weather forecast
-- 🎨 Improve UI with animations and themes
+- Improve UI with animations and themes
-- 📍 Auto-detect user's location with permission prompt
+- Auto-detect user's location with permission prompt

 ## Contributing
 Feel free to fork this repository, submit pull requests, or report issues.
-Contributions are always welcome! 😊
+Contributions are always welcome!

-## License
-This project is licensed under the **MIT License**.

----
-🚀 *Stay updated with the latest weather using the Weather App!*